EldarNomin/DATABASE_TESTS/README.md

-It's necessary to deploy a mysql server locally and restore the database from the  .
-Then you need to implement dump software work with the database through interaction with representations in the form of models (CRUD).
+Deploy a mysql server locally and restore the database from the dump.

 |TC-1.
 Adding a new entry|
 |---|